1coderookie/BSB-LPB-LAN_EN/docs/QSG_DUE.md

 7. After finishing the flash process start the [Serial Monitor of the Arduino IDE](chap12.md#122-serial-monitor) and watch the output which is done when starting the Arduino.
    Among other things, the IP that is assigned to the setup when using DHCP is displayed there.

-   After finishing the startup process you can disconnect the power supply of the Arduino, that means  removing the board from the USB port of your computer.
+   After finishing the startup process, **it's advisable to disconnect the power supply of the Arduino**, that means removing the board from the USB port of your computer.
 This is not mandatory, but recommended for safety reasons.

-8. Switch off your heating system so that the controller is no longer power supplied.
+8. **Switch off your heating system so that the controller is no longer power supplied.**

    Now connect the adapter of the Arduino setup to the controller.
    To do this, connect the controller-side connections "CL +" and "CL-" (for BSB use) or "DB" and "MB" (for LPB use) to the identically named connections of the adapter.